-Every company has its own pricing algorithm, which means that companies may weigh your personal characteristics differently.
-For instance, one company may consider your occupation, whereas another company may not.
-Additionally, every driver has a different set of preferences and needs when it comes to car insurance.
-Determining what you want from a company, like certain coverage options or digital tools, may help you find the right company for you.
-Once you’ve nailed down the companies with the right policy options for you, it may be helpful to compare quotes from multiple providers to find the best rates.
+Insurance companies may weigh your personal rating factors differently, so it pays to shop around.
+For instance, one company might consider your occupation, whereas another company may not.
+Additionally, every driver has different preferences and needs when it comes to car insurance.
+Determining what you want, like certain coverage options or digital tools, could help you find the right company for you.
+Once you’ve nailed down the most appealing options, experts recommend comparing rates from at least three insurers for the same coverage to identify the best deal.

 Most auto insurance companies offer discounts, but some companies may have more discounts that apply to you.
-If you can take advantage of several discounts, you may see significant savings.
-You can often research discounts on a company’s website, but you can also talk to a representative or visit a local agency to discuss discount options and discover if you qualify.
+If you can take advantage of several, you may see significant savings.
+You can often research discounts on a company’s website, but you can also talk to a customer service representative or visit a local agency to discuss discount options and figure out if you qualify.

 Increase your deductibles

 Full coverage auto insurance policies have two deductibles, one for collision insurance coverage and one for comprehensive insurance coverage.
 Because collision claims tend to be more expensive, your collision deductible usually has more of an impact on your premium than your comprehensive deductible.
 Increasing one or both of your deductibles usually means you will pay a lower premium, but you will have more to pay out of pocket if you claim damage to your vehicle.
 Most insurance professionals advise choosing a deductible amount you can comfortably pay with no notice.
-Otherwise, you could put yourself in a financial bind if you’re the driver in an at-fault accident or need to make a comprehensive claim.
+Otherwise, you could put yourself in a financial bind if you cause an accident or need to make a comprehensive claim.

 Reconsider the car you drive